 - Long-term clinical and laboratory studies and investigator-initiated therapeutic trials in chronic graft-versus-host disease.

 Observational and interventional clinical studies are conducted in the Branch involving patients with a broad range of diseases.
 Some studies are led by Branch investigators while others are performed in collaboration with outside investigators.

-The Dermatology Branch Consultation Service is one of the busiest clinical services in the NIH Clinical Research Center and is responsible for all outpatient and inpatient dermatologic patient care.
+Led by Edward W. Cowen, M.D., M.H.Sc., the Dermatology Consultation Service is one of the busiest clinical services in the NIH Clinical Research Center and is responsible for all outpatient and inpatient dermatologic care.
+It evaluates and treats patients with a variety of rare diseases with cutaneous manifestations as well as any patients who experience adverse reactions to experimental therapeutic agents or manifest unrelated skin conditions while at the NIH.

-Studies of the signaling pathways such as Hedgehog signaling that regulate the development and maintenance of normal skin, and the changes in these signals that occur during the formation of skin cancer.
+Led by Isaac Brownell, M.D., Ph.D., the lab studies signaling pathways, such as Hedgehog signaling, that regulate the development and maintenance of normal skin, and the changes in these signals that occur during the formation of skin cancer.

-Initiatives in the laboratory involving hair follicle (HF) immunology and mechanisms of microbiome-driven eczematous inflammation in mice.
+Led by Keisuke (Chris) Nagao, M.D., Ph.D., the lab studies hair follicle (HF) immunology and mechanisms of microbiome-driven eczematous inflammation in mice.

 The Dermatology Branch has a long tradition as a laboratory and clinical fellowship training center.
 Many of our fellows have gone on to become outstanding physician/scientists and leaders in investigative dermatology in the United States and abroad.
 Learn more about our training programs.